 What kind of vehicle will I travel in?

-We drive you in a 4WD safari vehicles, air conditioned with enough leg room and open roof that will make you comfortable through out your safari and also make it easier for your game viewing.
+We drive you in 4WD safari vehicles, air-conditioned with enough legroom and an open roof that will make you comfortable throughout your safari and also make it easier for your game viewing.

 Can I fly internally?

 Yes, charter flights are available to almost all safari destinations, but be aware that charter costs are high.
 A limited number of internal scheduled flights are available so booking in advance is also very essential.

 How far in advance do I need to book a gorilla permit?

 Book as far in advance as possible to avoid disappointment.
 Permits are sold up to 2 years in advance!